saitamasahil/Pixel-Launcher-Extended/README.md

 ```
 - Select desired installer to make magisk module from PLE Builder
 - Don't use git in command-line or powershell to clone repo.
 Some users reported that it's corrupting contents.
+> PLE Builder for Windows doesn't support making of Customize Installer yet.
+Use Linux or Termux to make Customize Installer.

 ### For Ubuntu, Debian, and other Linux distributions
 - The required zip package install command is in the script itself.
 However, if you encounter any errors, you can install **zip** manually.
 On Ubuntu or Debian, Use the following command to do so."